-In the Northern Territory, as is the case across Australia, renters on low incomes are being left behind and forgotten in the narrative of economic recovery.
+In the Northern Territory, and Australia-wide, household tenants on low incomes are being left behind and forgotten in the private market.

-People on income support, especially those who are out of work, have few options.
-We found that there was not a single affordable rental for a single person on the JobSeeker payment, out of all of the listings in the Northern Territory.
-This includes sharehouses.
-The shortage of affordable rentals will condemn people to make difficult decisions to keep a roof over their head.
-Some will be turning to Anglicare NT or other services in our region to make the rent.
+People on income support, in particular those who are out of work, have few options.
+We found that that no rentals were affordable for a person on the JobSeeker payment.
+This includes share houses.
+The shortage of affordable rentals means people are forced to make difficult decisions to keep a roof over their heads.

 Families out of work are also facing a dire situation.
-Single parents out of work, couples and families with one parent out of work cannot afford any of the rentals listed on our Snapshot weekend.
-This helps explain why the rate of JobSeeker is such a critical factor in child poverty - one in six children now lives in poverty, with those growing up in households that depend on JobSeeker at much greater risk.
+An out-of-work couple with two children can not afford any appropriate or affordable properties.
+Single parents out of work face even tougher odds, with affordability at zero percent.
+This helps explain why the rate of JobSeeker is such a critical factor in child poverty - one in six children now lives in poverty, with those growing up in households that depend on JobSeeker at much greater risk.i

 This year's results again show how brutal the rental market is for young people.

-A person on Youth Allowance cannot afford any rentals in the Northern Territory, including sharehouses.
-Youth Allowance is the lowest of all government payments, and year after year we find young people are at the bottom of the affordability ladder.
+A person on Youth Allowance looking for a share house cannot afford any rental properties.
+Youth Allowance is the lowest of all government payments, and year after year, we find young people are at the bottom of the affordability ladder.